robbiet111/dissertation-project/Game Design Document.md

     * 4GB RAM

     * Windows, macOS, or Linux

+## Timeline
+Sure, I've added a '*' before every line:

+* Research (27/09/2023 - 02/10/2023):

+   * Research on the project's topic.

+   * Decision to use Unity for game development.

+   * Initial exploration of Unity and music theory.

+* Unity Exploration (02/10/2023 - 09/10/2023):

+   * Continued Unity exploration.

+   * Creation of a Unity project with movement and user controls.

+   * Research on music-based projects and their interaction.

+* Sound Interaction Examples (09/10/2023 - 16/10/2023):

+   * Creation of two sound interaction examples in Unity.

+* Title Screen and Camera System (16/10/2023 - 03/11/2023):

+   * Game titled as 'HarmonyScape.'

+   * Implementation of a 3rd Person Camera System.

+   * Creation of a terrain, skybox, and a testing environment.

+* User Study and Next Steps (13/11/2023):

+   * Setup of a testing environment with trigger zones.

+   * Conducted a hallway user study on game elements.

+   * Discussion of study results and feedback from the advisor.

+   * Setting objectives for the next week, including a design document.

+* Implementation and Documentation (20/11/2023):

+   * Implementation of boundaries to prevent falling off the terrain.

+   * Research on the best way to implement world boundaries.

+   * Discussion of hallway study results and planning for the upcoming weeks.

+* Upcoming Focus (20/11/2023 - 27/11/2023):

+   * Implementation of quality of life updates based on the user studies.

+   * Introduction of natural guiders in the world to guide players.

+   * Exploration of a mini-map system or at least a compass.

+   * Implementation of design document.

 ## Backstory
 In the captivating world of "HarmonyScape," you take on the role of Rillo, a little red blob from a distant galaxy.
 Rillo's home, where music binds everyone together, is under threat from disharmony.
 Following a mysterious portal, Rillo finds themselves on HarmonyScape, an island shaped by the essence of the alien's presence.